talnoznisky/great-groutsby/README.md

 2. To provide a quasi-ecommerce interface to meritorious literary products like FSG's overwrought sentences.

-3. To extend the discussion of literary structure and literary content by through newly interactive reading and publishing tools.
+3. To extend the discussion of literary structure and literary content by through new interactive reading and publishing tools.

 4. Other reasons I won't go into here.
 Please email me if you wanna chat about it.